translate this page

 His Lost Horizon Amazon.usa Amazon.de Amazon.uk is very nostalgically famous; it's the first Pocket Book ever published.
 It has lended the name Shangri-La to one of the finest Kinks songs (on their Arthur recording.)
 The theme of travelers stranding in an isolated place, here Tibet, is nothing new, but it's a pretty good book.
 Very popular with the aging New Agers, I shouldn't wonder.
 What ruined the taste for me is the racism in it—only white people can make it to the Superman state.

-(Snide side comment: It was first published in 1939.)
+(Snide side comment: it was first published in 1939.)

 personal grey to black list